-Nick Polite returned to Valpo and rejoined the volleyball program as an assistant coach in February of 2019 and enters his third season of his second stint in the fall of 2021.
+Nick Polite returned to Valpo and rejoined the volleyball program as an assistant coach in February of 2019 and enters his fourth season of his second stint in the fall of 2022.
 Polite previously spent three seasons on the Valpo coaching staff from 2013 through 2015.

-In the last two years, Polite has helped lead Valpo to a pair of top-division finishes in the Missouri Valley Conference standings and coached a pair of the conference's leaders in blocks in 2019.
-Over his two seasons on staff, Valpo has boasted five All-Conference honorees - including four First Team selections - and has claimed three major conference awards.
+In the last three seasons, Polite has helped lead Valpo to a trio of upper-half finishes in the Missouri Valley Conference standings and coached a pair of the conference's leaders in blocks in 2019.
+Over his three seasons in his current stint on staff, Valpo has boasted eight All-Conference honorees - including five First Team selections - and has claimed three major conference awards.

 Polite spent the 2016 through 2018 seasons as an assistant coach at East Carolina, where the Pirates won 50 matches over the last three years.
 His tenure at ECU was highlighted by the team’s performance in 2017, as it went 22-11 overall – the most wins by an ECU squad since 1982 – and a 13-7 mark in American Athletic Conference play.